Adam22: 2017–present: Pornography and other ventures

 Grandmaison began debuting in personalized pornographic films alongside his partner Lena Nersesian (known professionally as "Lena the Plug") for the website OnlyFans in 2017, uploading a 2-minute and 16-second video to YouTube announcing a sex tape starring the two of them, to be released once his girlfriend was to reach 1 million subscribers.

 In December 2019, the film was announced to be a professional pornographic film and was released for free in collaboration with Pornhub titled "Podcast Smash".
 The title is a reference to Adam22's No Jumper podcast and stars him and his partner Lena the Plug.

-Grandmaison, along with his fiancée Lena, announced a new podcast in November 2021 titled Plug Talk, which focuses on interviewing pornographic film stars on OnlyFans and having intercourse with them afterward.
+Grandmaison, along with his fiancée Nersesian, announced a new podcast in November 2021 titled Plug Talk, which focuses on interviewing pornographic film stars on OnlyFans and having intercourse with them afterward.
 It premiered November 16, 2021, with guest Adriana Chechik.

 In February 2025, Grandmaison released a crypto meme coin on the Solana blockchain.
 He announced the coin on Twitter 30 minutes after it was deployed.
 Within hours, the coin grew from a $500k market cap to a $4 million market cap.
 At which point, insiders dumped their shares and the coin crashed to a $100k market cap.
 Grandmaison subsequently deleted his posts promoting the coin on social media.
 Coffeezilla, a crypto journalist who is primarily known for investigating and exposing crypto scams, referred to the coin as a pump and dump scam.
 He also released screenshots of text messages with Grandmaison that show that Grandmaison "knowingly" scammed his fans.
 In the aftermath of the controversy over his crypto coin, Grandmaison made a tweet where he expressed displeasure with how his meme coin ended up and asked for feedback from fans about what he could do to make his next meme coin better.

+On January 23, 2026, Grandmaison made his boxing debut against pornographic film star Jason Luv, who has performed two sex scenes with Grandmaison's wife Lena the Plug.
+Grandmaison developed a feud with Luv after Luv made comments about sexually performing better with Nersesian than Grandmaison.
+The fight lasted only 73 seconds, with Luv winning by TKO in the first round after dropping Grandmaison twice and Grandmaison stayed down for the 10 count after the second knockdown.